State University of New York at Albany (Chinese Studies)

 Currently, I work with the New York State Office for New Americans as an ESL teacher, where I use critical management and interpersonal communication skills to deliver a professional quality teaching experience and language growth assessment to non-native English learners in the community.
 Over the past semester, I have taken a supervisory role as a team leader for the practicum teaching classes in the Masters of Sciences program in the Teaching of English to Speakers of Other Languages (TESOL) at the University at Albany, where I collaborated with other practicum teachers to develop a curriculum, assessment rubric, and syllabus for teaching learners from the university community, and organized team meetings to assess learner progress and address fellow teacher concerns and learner-teacher relations.
 My academic work has also earned me some experience conducting research in a formal setting as a teacher-researcher and as a dialogue transcriptionist.
 My name is Damian.
 I am a current Master's of Sciences student at the University at Albany in the Teaching of English to Speakers of Other Languages (TESOL) program.

 The work I find most stimulating allows me to use both my creative and research skills.
-In 2010, I had the
+In 2010, I had the opportunity to contribute in my capacity as a freelance student

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.